 Watch the video below to learn how to use the “Eyedropper Tool.”

-If you’re serious about learning Photoshop, check out “Learn Photo Editing” to watch tutorials on how to create professional-looking images.
+If you’re serious about learning Photoshop, check this out to view tutorials on how to create professional-looking images.

 Here are some of my previous tutorials you may want to read: